JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+... aaah breathe deep ...
+SO I GET DOWN IN ... https://www.youtube.com/watch?v=pSPECzpKn4U ...
+I AM not satisified ... my hunger keep on GROWING ... got it get it somewhere ...
+I mean ... maybe ... and I mean more ... gonna take more from you LETTER by LETTER ...
+I AM TOO MUCH ..!

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...

 Bruce Lee